nehamehar/amazon-frontend/README.md

 # Amazon-website-

-Hi here is the Amazon Homepage using CSS and HTMl.
+A simple Amazon Homepage Website project using CSS and HTML.